 If you haven't had an eye exam in over two years, this isn't for you.
-WebEyeCare's online vision test is only for those who have a recently expired prescription and want it updated.
+WebEyeCare's online vision test is only for those with single vision lenses who have a recently expired prescription and want it updated.
 When you're finished the test, you can check out our large selection of glasses frames here.

 WebEyeCare's Digital Vision Test is not recommended for the following users:

 ● Users with a power/sphere not within -10.00 to +10.00

 ● Users with a cylinder not within -6.00 to +6.00